hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Optional.
 Default: 0.05.

-    The shift damping factor, :math:`\xi`.
+    The shift damping factor, :math:`\zeta`.
 This can be optimised using the ``auto_shift_damping`` keyword (see :ref:`blocking_table`).
     On restarting the final value in the previous calculation will replace the usual default value if ``shift_damping`` is not specified.